ncatlab/nlab-content/pages/395.md

 The extra structure of fibrations _and_ cofibrations in a [[model category]] is, while convenient if it exists, not carried by many [[category with weak equivalences|categories with weak equivalences]] which still admit many constructions in [[homotopy theory]].
 These are notably categories of [[presheaf|presheaves]] with values in a [[model category]].

-A _category of fibrant objects_ is essentially like a [[model category]] but with all axioms concerning the cofibrations dropped, while at the same time assuming that all objectS are fibrant (hence the name).
+A _category of fibrant objects_ is essentially like a [[model category]] but with all axioms concerning the cofibrations dropped, while at the same time assuming that all objects are fibrant (hence the name).
 It turns out that this is sufficient for many useful constructions.
 In particular, it is sufficient for giving a convenient construction of the [[homotopy category]] in terms of [[span]]s of length one.
 This makes categories of fibrant objects useful in [[homotopical cohomology theory]].

+## Definition

 +-- {: .un_defn}
 ###### Definition